nextstrain/fauna/README.md

 ## Introduction

-The nextstrain project is an attempt to make flexible informatic pipelines and visualization tools to track ongoing pathogen evolution as sequence data emerges.
-The nextstrain project derives from [nextflu](https://github.com/blab/nextflu), which was specific to influenza evolution.
+Nextstrain is an open-source project to harness the scientific and public health potential of pathogen genome data.
+We provide a continually-updated view of publicly available data with powerful analytics and visualizations showing pathogen evolution and epidemic spread.
+Our goal is to aid epidemiological understanding and improve outbreak response.

-nextstrain is comprised of three primary components:
+Nextstrain is comprised of three primary components:

 * [fauna](https://github.com/nextstrain/fauna): database and IO scripts for sequence and serological data
 * [augur](https://github.com/nextstrain/augur): informatic pipelines to conduct inferences from raw data
 * [auspice](https://github.com/nextstrain/auspice): web app to visualize resulting inferences

+Resulting data and inferences are available live at the website [nextstrain.org](http://nextstrain.org).

 ## fauna